Kolomona/libreconomy/docs/integrations/godot-how-to.md

 Rather than calling the Rust library directly from GDScript, we create a small C++ GDExtension that wraps exported functions and exposes a high-level `LibreEconomy` class to Godot.

-## 2. Build Rust Artifacts
+## 2. One-command bundle: `dist/godot4/`
-Use the release script to produce all required artifacts including docs (optional) and headers.
+Run the release script to build Rust, docs, and a Godot 4 integration bundle.

 ```bash
 bash scripts/release.sh
 ```

-Artifacts of interest appear in `dist/`:

-- `dist/liblibreconomy.so` (Linux) / `dist/liblibreconomy.dylib` (macOS) / `dist/liblibreconomy.dll` (Windows)
-- `dist/libreconomy.h`

-Keep these files together.
-You'll copy them into your Godot project's `native/libreconomy/` (or similar) directory.
+After it finishes, check `dist/godot4/`:

+- `lib/` — Rust shared library (`liblibreconomy.*`) and header (`libreconomy.h`)
+- `bridge/` — C++ GDExtension sources: `libreconomy_bridge.cpp`, `libreconomy.gdextension`, `SConstruct`
+- `build/` — output location where the bridge (.so) will be produced if you build it
+- `README.md` — quick steps to build and drop into your Godot project

+If you set `GODOT_CPP_DIR` and have SCons installed, the script can optionally auto-build the bridge.
+Otherwise, you can build it yourself using the scaffold in `bridge/`.

 ## 3. Godot Project Layout (Suggested)
 ```